mujko1/Klima-Viewer/README.md

 # ClimaViewer

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.3.
-The aim of this project is to create a web app to show in changes in our swiss clima.
+The aim of this project is to create a web app to show changes in our swiss clima.

 ## Installation
 Before you can run the development server you have to install some neccessarly libraries: